Key Takeaways

 You do not need an undercover recording to prove a hostile work environment or a pattern of retaliation.
 Juries understand that most discrimination occurs without a tape recorder running.
 The most effective way to preserve evidence without risking termination for violating the employee handbook is through contemporaneous documentation.

 - Immediate Email Recaps: After a contentious verbal meeting with your boss or HR, immediately send a polite, professional email summarizing what was said.
 For example: "Per our meeting just now, I want to confirm my understanding that you are denying my request for an ADA accommodation and instructing me to resume heavy lifting despite my doctor's note."
-If they do not immediately reply to correct your summary, a jury will presume your summary is accurate.
+If the recipient does not promptly reply to correct your characterization, that unchallenged summary can serve as strong evidence of what was said — though it is not an automatic legal presumption.

 - Detailed Private Journals: Keep a detailed log of incidents, including times, dates, exact quotes, and the names of any witnesses present.
 Write these notes securely on a personal device immediately after the incidents occur.
 Contemporaneous notes given to your employment lawyer are incredibly powerful evidence.